darkoverlordofdata/ShmupWarz2/notes.md

 This likely means that I wasn't fully using functuional caps of scala.
 This is true, the functional and framework (entitas) versions are very different.
 When using a framework, much of the code flow is dictated by the framework.
-It also means that scala isn't a requirement.

 Vala/Genie have a modicum of functional capability:
 Inferred types for local vars.